 - If the judge could not see any scoring technique hold the flags crossed in front of the body.

-- Mark the score of the hit by holding the flags to indicate the hits: horizontally outwards to the side for 1 point and vertically upwards for 2 points (3 points in sword & buckler).
-In sword & buckler holding the flag horizontally straight out in front of the body (straight from the shoulders) means 2 points.
-If there was a double hit or afterblow indicate scores of both fencers at the same time.
+- Mark the score of the hit by holding the flags to indicate the hits: horizontally outwards to the side for 1 point and vertically upwards for 2 points.

-There will be two people in the secretariat.
-One person is responsible for registering the score and starting/stopping time during matches, i.e. running the HEMA CM software:
+There will be one person in the secretariat.
+The secretariat is responsible for registering the score and starting/stopping time (time is not important) during matches, i.e. running the HEMA CM software:

 - Start the time when the referee starts the match (calls ”Fence” or ”Fight”).